-As the second most popular state park in the Tahoe area, next to Emerald Bay, DL Bliss State Park is an amazing spot to camp for the weekend or spend a day relaxing on the beach.
-It is also the starting point for the famous Rubicon Trail as well, which is one of the most popular trails in Northern California.
-All of this makes it a fantastic spot to hang out while exploring the South East part of Lake Tahoe.
-Here is all the information on the parks main attractions.
+As the second most popular state park in the Tahoe area, next to Emerald Bay, DL Bliss State Park is a fantastic spot to camp for the weekend or spend a day relaxing on the beach.
+It is also the starting point for the popular Rubicon Trail as well, which is one of the most beautiful trails in Northern California.
+All of this makes it a fantastic spot to hang out while exploring the southeast part of Lake Tahoe.
+Here is all the information on the park’s main attractions.

 - $10 entry

 - Sunrise to Sunset

 - Camping info here

 The lighthouse trail is the first spot you will arrive at after paying your fee and entering the park.
 This 1.5-mile round trip trail will take you up and over a small hill then down to the famous Rubicon Point Lighthouse.
 This lighthouse was once the highest in the United States, due to Lake Tahoe being at around 7,000 feet.
 It still stands strong after the park fixed it up, even though its look has been compared more to an outhouse then a lighthouse.
 Here is a post I wrote on the trail if you want to hike it.